Nephroprotective role of resveratrol in renal ischemia-reperfusion injury: a preclinical study in Sprague-Dawley rats

 With Collections, you can get published faster and increase your visibility.

-BMC Pharmacology and Toxicology is calling for submissions for the Collection on Small molecule therapy.
+BMC Pharmacology and Toxicology is calling for submissions to our Collection on Radiopharmaceuticals in medicine.

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.